Leave of Absence

 Any period of leave taken without the agreement of the school, or in excess of that agreed, will be classed as unauthorised and will be imposed more strictly by the Local Authority.
 A penalty Notice from the Local Authority can be issued to parents who take their children out of school during term time without consent.
-The Notices now cost £60 per child if paid within 21 days and £120 if paid between 22 and 28 days.
+The Notices now cost £60 per child per parent if paid within 21 days and £120 if paid between 22 and 28 days.

 Please request a Leave of Absence Form at the school office or download from the below link: